onebeyond/rascal/README.md

 * Rascal deliberately uses a new channel per publish operation.
 This is because any time a channel operation encounters an error, the channel becomes unusable and must be replaced.
 In an asynchronous environment such as node you are likely to have passed the channel reference to multiple callbacks, meaning that for every channel error, multiple publish operations will fail.
 The negative of the new channel per publish operation, is a little extra overhead and the chance of busting the maxium number of channels (the default is 65K).
 We urge you to test Rascal with realistic peak production loads to ensure this isn't the case.

-* Rascal has plenty of automated tests, but is by no means battle hardened (yet).

 ## VERY IMPORTANT SECTION ABOUT EVENT HANDLING
 [amqplib](https://www.npmjs.com/package/amqplib) emits error events when a connection or channel encounters a problem.
 Rascal will listen for these and provided you use the default configuration will attempt automatic recovery (reconnection etc), however these events can indicate errors in your code, so it's also important to bring them to your attention.
 Rascal does this by re-emitting the error event, which means if you don't handle them, they will bubble up to the uncaught error handler and crash your application.
 There are four places where you should do this